-The accounting records of The Principal Select Savings Plan for Employees (the Plan) are maintained on the accrual basis of accounting.
+The accounting records of The Principal Select Savings Plan for Employees (the Plan) are maintained on the accrual basis of accounting in accordance with U.S. generally accepted accounting principles (GAAP).

 Valuation of Investments and Income Recognition

 Investments held by the Plan are stated at fair value, which is defined as the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date (an exit price).
 See Note 4 for further discussion and disclosures related to fair value measurements.